 Our five day guided walk takes a nice loop across Stewart Island.
 Starting in the southern town of Invercargill we travel to Mason Bay on the West Coast of Stewart Island.
-Then walk, water taxi and sea kayak our way across the island to Halfmoon Bay.
-A visit to the stunning open sanctuary Ulva Island and some time to explore Halfmoon Bay before flying back to the mainland at Invercargill.
+Then walk and water taxi our way across the island to Oban.
+A visit to the stunning open sanctuary Ulva Island and some time to explore Oban before flying back to the mainland at Invercargill.

 The dates listed below are "Day 1" or the first night in Invercargill.
 We depart first thing on "Day 2" although it is tide dependent.

 |2022 / 2023||Day 1 - Stewart Island Mason Bay|

 |Mar 2023||10, 24|

 Your guided walk package starts and finishes in Invercargill.
 It includes 4 nights accommodation, all meals and snacks, flights to and from the island, water taxis, concession and guiding fees, all equipment and maps.
 The trips are usually 3 to 5 people with a maximum of 8.